 Our policy work

-A group of dedicated patient advocates represent Fight Bladder Cancer externally.
-They provide feedback on FBC's advocacy strategy and activities, they lead on parliamentarian outreach across the UK, they support awareness raising activities especially in May and share their personal experiences of bladder cancer to help influence change.
+We partner with different organisations across the UK to achieve these goals.
+We also established a group of dedicated patient advocates that represent Fight Bladder Cancer externally.
+They provide feedback on our advocacy strategy and activities, they lead on parliamentarian outreach across the UK, they support awareness raising activities especially in May (during awareness month) and share their personal experiences of bladder cancer to help drive change.

 Access to immunotherapy